Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Material and Methods

 \subsection{Imaging data and feature extraction}

-ADNI-GO/2 MRI, FDG- and AV45-PET data was downloaded from the ADNI image archive and processed as previously described in \cite{Grothe.2016a,Grothe.2016b}.
-MRI T1 scans were segmented and spatially normalized to an aging/AD-specific reference template \cite{Grothe.2013} using SPM8/VBM8 and the DARTEL algorithm.
-FDG- and AV45-PET scans were registered to the T1 scan and spatially normalized by applying the deformation fields of the T1 scan.
-Mean gray matter volumes and mean FDG- and AV45-PET uptake values were calculated for 108 cortical and subcortical regions defined by the Harvard-Oxford atlas \cite{Desikan.2006} after projecting the atlas to the aging/AD-specific reference space.
-Regional gray matter volumes were proportionally scaled by total intracranial volume (TIV), regional FDG-PET values were proportionally scaled to pons uptake, and regional AV45-PET values were proportionally scaled to whole-cerebellum uptake.
-To be able to directly compare the different modalities, all values were normalized using the control group as reference \cite{Dormann.2013}.
+ADNI-GO/2 MRI, FDG- and AV45-PET data were downloaded from the ADNI image archive.
+ADNI-GO/2 MRI data were acquired on multiple 3T MRI scanners using scanner-specific T1-weighted sagittal 3D MP-RAGE/IR-SPGR sequences.
+To increase signal uniformity across the multicenter scanner platforms, original T1 acquisitions underwent standardized image preprocessing correction steps (\url{http://adni.loni.usc.edu/methods/mri-tool/mri-pre-processing/}).
+FDG- and AV45-PET data were acquired on multiple instruments of varying resolution and following different platform-specific acquisition protocols.
+Similar to the MRI data, PET data in ADNI were also subject to standardized image preprocessing correction steps, with the aim of increasing data uniformity across the multicenter acquisitions (\url{http://adni.loni.usc.edu/methods/pet-analysis-method/pet-analysis/}).
+Imaging data were processed by using statistical parametric mapping (SPM8, Wellcome Centre for Human Neuroimaging, University College London) and the VBM8 toolbox (Structural Brain Mapping Group, University of Jena) implemented in MATLAB R2013b (Math-Works, Natick, MA) as previously described in \cite{Grothe.2016a,Grothe.2016b}.
+First, MRI T1 scans were segmented into gray matter, white matter and cerebrospinal fluid partitions using the segmentation routine of the VBM8 toolbox.
+Then, the resulting gray matter and white matter segments were spatially normalized to an aging/AD-specific reference template \cite{Grothe.2013} using the DARTEL algorithm.
+Additionally, voxel values of the normalized gray matter segments were modulated for volumetric changes introduced by the high-dimensional normalization, such that the total amount of gray matter volume present before warping was preserved.
+Each subject's FDG- and AV45-PET scans were rigidly coregistered to the corresponding skull-stripped T1 scan.
+Then, the PET scans were corrected for partial volume effects using a three-compartment model and the MRI-derived tissue segments \cite{MullerGartner.1992,GonzalezEscamilla.2017}.
+Corrected PET scans were spatially normalized (without modulation) by applying the deformation fields of the T1-weighted scans.
+All original data and normalized scans were visually inspected to ensure a high quality of the data.
+Subsequently, mean gray matter volumes and mean FDG-/AV45-PET uptake values were calculated for 108 cortical and subcortical regions defined by the Harvard-Oxford atlas \cite{Desikan.2006} after projecting the atlas to the aging/AD-specific reference space and removing voxels with a gray matter probability of less than 50\% in the aging/AD template.
+Finally, regional gray matter volumes were proportionally scaled by total intracranial volume (TIV), regional FDG-PET values were proportionally scaled to pons uptake, and regional AV45-PET values were proportionally scaled to whole-cerebellum uptake.
+To be able to directly compare the different modalities, all regional values were normalized using the congitively normal subjects as reference group \cite{LaJoie.2012}.
 As described previously \cite{Dyrba.2017}, we used the so-called $W$-scores, which are analogous to $Z$-scores but are adjusted for specific covariates; age, gender, and education in the present case.
 Like $Z$-scores, $W$-scores have a mean value of 0 and a standard deviation of 1 in the control group, and values of $+1.65$ and $-1.65$ correspond to the $95^{th}$ and $5^{th}$ percentiles, respectively.
 To calculate the $W$-scores, regression models were estimated for the control group using age, gender, and education as independent variables and the mean value of each region as dependent variable.
 Then, $W$-scores were computed using $W=(x_{ij}-e_{ij})/s_{res,j}$; with $x_{ij}$ being the $i^{th}$ subject's raw value for region $j$; $e_{ij}$ being the value expected for region $j$ in the control group for the $i^{th}$ subject's age, gender, and education; and $s_{res,j}$ being the standard deviation of the residuals for region $j$ in controls.